-From 1 July 2015 the dispensing fee will increase by 17 cents to $6.93 for ready-prepared prescriptions.
-From 2016 this fee will be indexed annually on 1 July by CPI.
+From 1 July 2017 the dispensing fee will increase to $7.15 for ready-prepared prescriptions.
+This fee is indexed annually on 1 July by CPI.

-From 1 July 2015, the pharmacy mark-up component of remuneration will be replaced by a new Administration, Handling & Infrastructure (AHI) Fee.
-This represents the most significant change to pharmacy remuneration in recent agreements.
+From 1 July 2015, the pharmacy mark-up component of remuneration was replaced by a new Administration, Handling & Infrastructure (AHI) Fee.

 The AHI substantially delinks pharmacy remuneration from the price of medicines and is in recognition of the non-professional costs of delivering the PBS to patients on behalf of the Government.
 Compared to the existing mark-up structure, which would have continued to trend down over the 6CPA period due to falling PBS prices, the AHI provides an immediate overall increase compared with current mark-up and will increase each year during the 6CPA as a result of indexation.

-From 2016 the AHI Fee will be indexed annually on 1 July by CPI.
+The AHI Fee is indexed annually on 1 July by CPI.

-From 2016 the PFDI will be indexed annually on 1 July by CPI.
+The PFDI is indexed annually on 1 July by CPI.

-The Dangerous Drug Fee will increase by 20 cents to $2.91.
-This is the first increase in this fee since 2006.
-From 2016 the Dangerous Drug Fee will be indexed annually on 1 July by CPI.
+The Dangerous Drug Fee is indexed annually on 1 July by CPI.

 As with the 5CPA, the Premium-free Dispensing Incentive will not apply to under co-payment prescriptions.
-The AHI Fee will apply to the pricing of all prescriptions, including under co-payment prescriptions.
+The AHI Fee applies to the pricing of all prescriptions, including under co-payment prescriptions.

 There is no obligation to comply with the allowable fees and they are not Commonwealth Government initiated.
 It is up to each pharmacy to determine their own charges for under co-payment prescriptions.